This simple tutorial shows you how to make beautifully scented beeswax ornaments. A great natural way to decorate your holiday tree.

-To make the beeswax candle ornaments start by spraying the mold with vegetable spray.
+- Start by spraying the mold with vegetable spray.

-Then place a piece of nature jute twine in the molds, to act as a hanger.
+- Then place a piece of nature jute twine in the molds, to act as a hanger.

-Melt the beeswax on the stove or in the microwave.
+- Melt the beeswax on the stove or in the microwave.

-Pour the scented wax into the molds.
+- Pour the scented wax into the molds.

-Keep an eye on the twine, as it may rise up.
+- Keep an eye on the twine, as it may rise up.
 Simply put it back into place with a wooden skewer or some plastic ware.

 Although I do like the look of the natural jute twine, it did show through a little.
 You can avoid this by using natural cotton twine, or even a bit of candle wicking.

 You can adapt this beeswax candle ornament project in several ways.

-Choose a different shape, like this snowflake mold.
+- Choose a different shape, like this snowflake mold.

-Finally you could use any type of wax, including natural beeswax, that is more yellow in color.
+- Finally, you could use any type of wax, including natural beeswax, that is more yellow in color.

 I think they turned out beautiful and they smell wonderful too.